EAA teen build program teaches kids how to build airplane

 EAA Chapter 252 oversees the process through a program they call the ‘Teen Build Program.’
 It’s for teenagers between the ages of 14 and 18 and all of them are from the Oshkosh area.

 They meet every Wednesday night for three hours to work on the project.
-All the work is done at the chapter’s hanger at Wittman Regional Airport.
+All the work is done at the chapter’s hangar at Wittman Regional Airport.

 “This is a place they can come where they’re surrounded by people who think that airplanes are as cool as they do,” said Carrie Forster who is an official with EAA Chapter 252.
 “Our main requirements (to be part of the build) were that you need to be free on Wednesday nights and you need to think that airplanes are cool.”